-FERC, under the authority of the Federal Power Act, issues licenses for the construction, operation, and maintenance of non-federal hydroelectric developments.
-In granting a license to construct and/ or operate a hydroelectric facility, FERC is required to make a determination that the hydroelectric project is best adapted to a comprehensive plan for improving or developing a waterway on behalf of beneficial public uses.
-The FERC License, with any subsequent approved amendments, governs all future License related activities (of the Licensee and third parties) within the Project Boundary.
-Chelan PUD is responsible for operating and maintaining its Project in accordance with FERC License requirements and Project purposes (i.e., public recreation, environmental protection, etc.).
-Consistent with these FERC License responsibilities, Chelan PUD may authorize specific uses and occupancies of lands and shorelines within the Project Boundary unrelated to hydroelectric power production or other Project purposes (Non-Project uses)4.
+FERC, under the authority of the Federal Power Act (FPA), issues licenses for the construction, operation, and maintenance of non-federal hydroelectric developments.
+In granting a license to construct and/or operate a hydroelectric facility, FERC is required to make a determination that the Project is best adapted to a comprehensive plan for improving or developing a waterway on behalf of beneficial public uses.
+The License and the FERC-approved Settlement Agreement govern all future License related activities (of the Licensee and third parties) within that Project Boundary.
+Chelan PUD is responsible for operating and maintaining its licensed Projects in accordance with License requirements and Project purposes (i.e., public recreation, environmental protection, etc.).
+Consistent with these License responsibilities, Chelan PUD may authorize specific uses and occupancies of lands and shorelines within the Project Boundary unrelated to hydroelectric power production or other Project purposes (Non-Project uses).
+(4)

-There are two articles included in the FERC License that relate directly to land management planning, Standard Article 5 and the Use and Occupancy Article 410 (see Appendix B).
+There are two License articles included in the Rocky Reach Project License that relate directly to land management planning, Standard Article 5 and the Land Use Article 410 (see Appendix B).
 Standard Article 5 requires Chelan PUD to acquire and retain fee title or hold the rights to use in perpetuity all property necessary or appropriate to construct, maintain, and operate the Project.
-Use and Occupancy Article 410, referenced more often throughout this Manual, gives Chelan PUD the authority to grant permission to Applicants for specific Non-Project uses (subject to specific License and operating conditions), and provides guidelines for Non-Project uses that require FERC approval.
+Land Use Article 410,